-In common with other industrialised urban areas of Britain, the history of Cheney Row Park means that some uses of the land carry hidden risks.
-In particular there was a brick factory on the site during the late 1800’s, and from the 1950’s to the 1970’s the site was used as waste landfill.
-That has left us with a legacy of buried contaminants such as lead, copper, arsenic, asbestos and PAH (carbon-based chemicals).
+In common with other industrialised urban areas of Britain, the history of Cheney Row Park means that the land carries hidden risks.
+In particular, there was a brick factory on the site during the late 1800’s, and at some time up to the 1970’s the site was used as waste landfill.
+The waste seems to be mostly demolition rubble (sand, clinker, ash, glass, metal, flint, wood, concrete and brick).
+However there is also evidence of contaminants such as lead, copper, arsenic, asbestos and PAH (carbon-based chemicals).

 In 2017 the London Borough of Waltham Forest commissioned a professional assessment of this contamination during the planning for the park’s regeneration – if you wish to know more you can download a pdf of the Site Investigation Report.